Guru & Avalokiteshvara: The Remainder of the Text

 It’s a beautiful poetic image.

 Degenerate times – times with more and more disturbing emotions.
 There’s a whole list of five aspects of the degenerate times.
-It’s not necessary to go through the whole list, but there’s wars etc. We can think just even in a normal worldly way of wars, economic disasters, more diseases, and this sort of stuff.
+It’s not necessary to go through the whole list, but there are wars, etc. We can think just in a normal worldly way of wars, economic disasters, more diseases, and these sorts of stuff.
 There’s a specific list, which at the moment I don’t have at my fingertips, but it’s very nice.
-So we get rid of these degenerations.
+Thus, we get rid of these degenerations.

-And everybody is filled with pride and merrymaking – “How great this is!”
-Pride doesn’t mean “Oh, we’re so wonderful” but just being really happy about it.
+Everybody is filled with pride and merrymaking – “How great this is!”
+Pride doesn’t mean “Oh, we’re so wonderful,” but just being really happy about it.

 In short, my guardian, by the force of being happily cared for by you, without ever being parted throughout the rosary of my lives, may I quickly pass, with ease and no effort, to the great royal city of a unified pair,